Archbishop of Dublin

 Christ Church Cathedral, Dublin, the episcopal seat of the pre-Reformation and Church of Ireland archbishops.

-St Mary's Pro-Cathedral, Dublin, the episcopal seat of the Catholic archbishops.
+St Mary's Cathedral, Dublin, the episcopal seat of the Catholic archbishops.

 The Archbishop of Dublin is an archiepiscopal title which takes its name from Dublin, Ireland.
 Since the Reformation, there have been parallel apostolic successions to the title: one in the Catholic Church and the other in the Church of Ireland.
 The archbishop of each denomination also holds the title of Primate of Ireland.

 History

 The diocese of Dublin was formally established by Sigtrygg (Sitric) Silkbeard, King of Dublin in 1028, and the first bishop, Dúnán, was consecrated in about the same year.
 The diocese of Dublin was subject to the Province of Canterbury until 1152.
 At the Synod of Kells, held in March 1152, Dublin was raised to an ecclesiastical province with the archbishop of Dublin having the jurisdiction over the bishops of Ferns, Glendalough, Kildare, Leighlin and Ossory.
 In 1214, the dioceses of Dublin and Glendalough were united, which was confirmed by Pope Innocent III on 25 February 1216 and by Pope Honorius III on 6 October 1216.
 After the Reformation, there are apostolic successions of Church of Ireland and Roman Catholic archbishops.